By Scott Breslin former International Director of Operation Mercy

-As the director of Operation Mercy there are two things that make my job particularly strange.
-When I am not traveling to Iraq, Afghanistan, Yemen or the other eight countries where Operation Mercy works, I live and work in Örebro, arguably one of Sweden’s most beautiful cities.
-The contrasts between where I live and the places where most of my colleagues live, are startling.
+As the director of Operation Mercy there were two things that made my job particularly strange.
+When I was not traveling to Iraq, Afghanistan, Yemen or the other eight countries where Operation Mercy works, I lived and worked in Örebro, arguably one of Sweden’s most beautiful cities.
+The contrasts between where I lived and the places where most of my colleagues lived, were startling.
 For example, Sweden is ranked 3rd (i.e. top 5%) in the Corruption Perception Index.
 The countries where Operation Mercy works are all ranked in the bottom 10% (with Iraq 161st, Sudan 165th, and Afghanistan 166th of 167).
 The Global Peace Index ranks Sweden in top 10% (13th) of the most peaceful country on earth but ranks almost all of the countries Operation Mercy works in the bottom 10% as the most violent and dangerous countries on earth (with Yemen 147th, Sudan 156th, Afghanistan 160th, Iraq 161st out of 162).
 The same general pattern is true whether we look at life expectancy, literacy, or happiness indexes.
 The contrasts between Sweden and Operation Mercy’s project countries are extreme.
-I find it strange traveling back and forth between these contrasting places.
+I found it strange traveling back and forth between these contrasting places.